edgul/Tic-Tac-Toe/README.txt

 3. Start game (Multi-player: you may have to wait for your opponent)

 Bugs:
-* Fix single player mode
+* No valid-move checking in single player mode

 Improvements:
-* Separate client-server threads/projects
+* Separate client-server processes and projects
 * Add feedback for live connection and game states
 * add game metrics
 * add perfect AI
 * Add unit tests

-* Multiple screens
+* Multiple screens (port client window to client main window)
-* Improve message structure
+* Improve message/POD structures
+* Rename MyTCPClient/Server (and probably compose over inherit)